casa-ucl/QUANT-UDL-Scenarios/README.md

 # QUANT-UDL-Scenarios
-Scenarios for the QUANT and UDL Projects
+Scenarios for the QUANT and UDL Projects.

+Here we store our inputfiles for some different scenarios we want to try.